OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 [build and run the demo app](#hello-arbitrum) or
 [port your own dapp](#porting-to-arbitrum).

+Arbitrum has three modes: channels, AnyTrust sidechains, and rollup.
+Channels and sidechains provide the AnyTrust Guarantee which ensures that the code will run correctly as long as any validator is honest.

+The following documention describes how to use Arbitrum Rollup.

 **Want to learn more?
 Join the team on [Discord](https://discord.gg/ZpZuw7p) and read the [white paper](https://offchainlabs.com/arbitrum.pdf)!**